BeauConstrictor/Ozpex-64/instructions.md

 ## Addressing Modes

 This is a list of the addressing modes that I have completed, and the ones that I have left to complete.

+- [x] Implicit (represented as `None`)
-- [ ] Accumulator
+- [x] Accumulator

+For the accumulator addressing mode, because the fetch functions do not explicitly take a `byte`, but an `int` (Python has no `byte` type), I created a special memory address outside of the normal addressing range so that nothing can interfere with it: `-0xacc`.
+This address will be returned by `addr_accumulator` and when fetched or written to by the cpu, the accumulator itself will be accessed.

 - [x] Immediate
 - [x] Zero Page
 - [x] Zero Page,X